Cain's walk-off single lifts Royals past Rangers

 Kelvin Herrera (2-2) picked up the victory, working a 1-2-3 ninth.

+"When you go up against the sun, the sun wins most of the time," Royals second baseman Whit Merrifield said

-Drew Butera scored an unearned run in the seventh inning as the Royals took a short-lived 3-2 lead.
+Drew Butera scored an unearned run in the seventh inning as Kansas City took a short-lived 3-2 lead.

-After Butera singled with two outs, Whit Merrifield doubled to left, and when Nomar Mazara had trouble picking up the ball third base coach Mike Jirschele, waved Butera home.
+After Butera singled with two outs, Merrifield doubled to left, and when Nomar Mazara had trouble picking up the ball, third base coach Mike Jirschele waved Butera home.

 The Royals scored a run in the first but could have had more.
 Merrifield led off with a high chopper for an infield single and advanced to third on Jorge Bonifacio's single to right.
 Merrfield scored and Bonifacio went to second on Yu Darvish's wild pitch with Cain at the plate.